backlineint/brianperry.dev/src/content/posts/2024/extending-api-client.md

 }
 ```

-It is worth noting that while easy to make sense of, this response technically doesn't follow the JSON:API spec.
-We could write a small amount of custom code to fetch and handle data from this endpoint, but this case is exactly what our ApiClient base class is intended for.
+It is worth noting that while easy to make sense of, this response technically doesn't follow the JSON:API spec, so we can't use our existing JSON:API Client without modification.
+We could write a small amount of custom code to fetch and handle data from this endpoint, but just as we're doing for the JSON:API Client itself, this case is exactly what our ApiClient base class is intended for.
 With a similarly small amount of code we can extend the ApiClient class to add only what is unique to the Decoupled Router endpoint, while getting access to all of the features of the base class at the same time.

 A simple Decoupled Router client that extends ApiClient could look like this: